VijayVignesh1/Monocular-3d-Hand-Pose-Estimation/README.md

 ## Final Note
 The outputs are fairly accurate, but would perform even better if trained for more epochs.
 The checkpoint file given above is only trained for 90 epochs. :grin: <br>

-Go ahead..pull it, train it and have fun. :smile:
+Go ahead..pull it, train it and have fun.
+And don't forget to :star:<b><i>star</i></b>:star: the repo, if you like it.:smile:

 -------------------------------------
 <p align="center">
-:star: Happiness should be a function without any parameters :star: <br> <br>
+:star2: Happiness should be a function without any parameters :star2: <br> <br>
 <b>Happy Coding</b> :exclamation: :exclamation:
 </p>